-As with all mix breed dogs, the characteristics a puppy inherits can be from either parent.
-This means that within the same litter there could be puppies that are more like their husky parent while others are more like their pug parent.
+As with all mixed-breeds, the characteristics a puppy inherits can be from either parent breed.
+This means that within the same litter, there could be puppies that are more like their husky parent while others are more like their pug parent.
 However, most will fall somewhere in between and have elements of both breeds.

-Huskies and Pugs could not be further apart from each other regarding their breed history.
+The Husky and Pug could not be further apart from each other regarding their breed history.
 On the one hand, you have the high energy, exercise hungry Husky.
 While, on the other, you have the couch potato, and some would say lazy Pug.

 The Siberian Husky is a working dog.
-Valued for its stamina, speed and independent thinking.
-The Husky was used both as a form of transportation – pulling sledges.
-And also as a family dog helping to keep children of nomadic tribes warm as they slept in the harsh winter conditions of Siberia.
+Valued for its stamina, speed, and independent thinking.
+The Husky was used both as a form of transportation – pulling sleds and as family dogs helping to keep children of nomadic tribes warm as they slept in the harsh winter conditions of Siberia.

 So what can you expect when you cross two very different breeds?

-So what happens when you combine the two breeds?
+So what happens when you combine the husky and the pug?

 Husky Pug mix at its best An affectionate, playful and tolerant dog that is a friend to everyone.
 Devoted, charming and fun

-What’s more, as both parent breeds are affectionate, you can expect a dog that welcomes everyone into your home.
-Although this isn’t much good if you are looking for a guard dog it’s perfect if you have a lot of guests.
+What’s more, as both parent breeds are affectionate, you can expect husky pug mixes to welcome everyone into your home.
+Although this trait isn’t good if you are looking for a guard dog, it’s perfect if you have regular guests.